 The fact that Fisher quoted a displacement of 4 cc for his illustrated diesel example is interesting.
 It would appear from the admittedly scanty evidence available so far that the manufacturers used a different letter to denote engines in a given series.
 This being the case, the fact that the two diesel examples (mine and Fisher's) are serial-numbered in the same sequence seems to me to make it unlikely that different displacements were involved – surely a larger 4 cc model would be assigned to a different serial numbering sequence having a different identification letter?
 One wonders if Fisher actually took measurements from his example …………

 That’s about all that can be gleaned about these engines from a review of the scanty, incomplete and often contradictory documentary evidence.
-To learn more we have to look at the engines themselves.
+To learn more, we have to turn our attention to the engines themselves.
 Let’s make a start by examining the single example of an H-P engine that is currently on hand for examination – the Mk.
 III diesel, in this case of confirmed 3.5 cc displacement.

 The H-P Mk.
 III Diesel Described

-My illustrated example of the engine is in near-mint condition, seemingly having had little use, although it has clearly been mounted and run.
-This particular engine was given to the previous owner years ago by one Terry Everit, who used to work part time at H-P in the late 1940’s.
+My illustrated example of this engine is in near-mint condition, seemingly having had little use, although it has clearly been mounted and run.
+This particular example was given to the previous owner years ago by one Terry Everit, who used to work part time at H-P in the late 1940’s.
 I am thus only the engine’s third owner in over 70 years!

 This example bears the serial number D-654, with the three-digit number being stamped under the left-hand mounting lug (looking forward in the direction of flight) and the letter “D” stamped on the underside of the right-hand lug.
 The backplate is stamped with the identification “H-P MK 3” as written.
 No identification markings are cast onto the engine at any point.